ravil-gasanov/ravil-gasanov.github.io/about.md

 ### About me

-I am a Computer Science major with a strong interest in Statistics, Machine Learning, Software Engineering, and Data Storytelling.
+I am a Computer Science major with a strong interest in Data Science and Software Engineering.

-My broader interests include: recreational robotics, writing, operations research, personal productivity and planning.
+My broader interests include: writing, operations research, recreational robotics, and more.

+Currently I am looking for a Data Science / Machine Learning internship.

+I am open to relocation (preferred areas are EEA, Canada, UK, and US).

 ### Blog contents: